EmmaSwan0729/Yelp-data-engineering/README.md

 ## Limitations & Future Work

 - No streaming or real-time ingestion; pipeline is batch-only
-- No CDC (Change Data Capture) ingestion from operational databases
+- No CDC ingestion from operational databases; Bronze uses full load from static files
 - SCD2 joins use current snapshot only; point-in-time historical joins not implemented
-- Scale testing limited to Yelp dataset (~7M reviews); behavior at 10x scale not validated
+- Scale testing limited to Yelp dataset (~7M reviews); behavior at larger scale not validated
-- No automated alerting on pipeline failure (monitoring views require manual refresh)
+- No automated alerting on pipeline failure; monitoring views require manual refresh or scheduled trigger

 ---